j-blackwell/pages/README.md

 I also like doing things the right way, using best practices and the right tool for the job.

 I am passionate about the environment.
-The fight against climate change is the problem of our generation and I'm keen to use my skills in the most valuable way to combat it.
+The fight against climate change is the problem of our generation and I'm motivated to use my skills in the most valuable way to combat it.

 ## Skills 💻